 While in Loveland, hit up Rock Coast Brewery and adjoining AKA Kitchen.
 The name Rock Coast alludes to this brewery’s location.
 The owners reasoned that there’s an Atlantic Coast, a Gulf Coast, and a Pacific Coast.
 But landlocked Colorado doesn’t have a coastline.
 Or does it?

-Blue Moon Brewing
+BREWERY: Blue Moon Rino Brewery

 If you’re obsessed with Blue Moon – the wheat ale that taught a whole generation to squeeze a slice of orange into a nice pint – come taste the brewery’s new beers at their source.
-The tasting room imparts an industrial vibe.
+The tasting room at Blue Moon Rino imparts an industrial vibe.
 Cosy up in booths that look like cross sections of wide cement pipes.
 Or, of course, you can also sit outside with your pooch.

 COFFEE/WINE: The Molecule Effect, between Santa Fe Arts District and Washington Park

 This is the type of place that skips the fanfare and goes right to popular neighborhood hangout.
 By day, The Molecule Effect is a coffee house.
 By night, it serves up nibbles, excellent wines, and comedy, music, or webcasts.

 Employees are truly friendly.
 They sweetly allowed us to keep our dog with us at one of their outdoor tables while we ate our wings from next-door Fire on the Mountain.
 So, of course we requested a wine to accompany our wings.
 Lucky for us, it was Thursday Night – ½ price bottles!